-As a stand-alone operating unit, the renewable energy source can generate electricity that is sold on the open market at time-varying prices.
-Figure 1 represents this stand-alone subsystem through the ellipse on the left.
-The banana-shaped bubble on the right in Figure 1 represents the stand-alone PtG facility that can buy electricity from the open market to produce hydrogen which is sold at a time-invariant price.
-Integration of the two subsystems enables the transfer of renewable power to the PtG to facility (red arrow in Figure 1).
+As a stand-alone operating unit, the renewable energy source in Figure 1 can generate electricity that is sold on the open market at time-varying prices.
+This stand-alone subsystem is represented through the ellipse on the left.
+The boomerangshaped bubble on the right represents the standalone PtG facility that can buy electricity from the open market to produce hydrogen sold at a timeinvariant price.
+Integration of the two subsystems enables the transfer of renewable power to the PtG facility (red arrow).
 Such integration will generally entail operational gains if the buying price of power exceeds the selling price faced by the renewable source.
 Any operational gains from vertical integration have to be traded-off against the investment cost of capacity if one or both subsystems are not profitable on their own.
-Our analysis examines this trade-off through the lens of an investor who seeks to maximize the net present value of the integrated energy system by optimally sizing the relative capacity of the two subsystems.
+Our analysis examines this trade-off through the lens of an investor who seeks to maximize the NPV of the integrated energy system by optimally sizing the relative capacity of the two subsystems.

-2.1 Contribution Margins
+2.1.
+Contribution Margins